 Who can contribute

-An individual may make contributions to candidates and political committees, subject to the limit of $2,700 per election.
+An individual may make contributions to candidates and their authorized committees, subject to the limit of $2,700 per election.

 An individual who is under 18 years old may make contributions to candidates and political committees, subject to the limit of $2,700 per election, if: